brccabral/Cpp_CmakeCourse/README.md

 ```
 After configuring this project with -DENABLE_COVERAGE=ON, a new target `coverage` will be available.
 Just run it.
 It will create a new directory `coverage` inside your build directory which will contain an `index.html` file with the results.

+13. CodeCov.io

+In the course the instructor shows how to integrate https://codecov.io with GitHub Actions, but I am not going to do that in this project.
+The instructors adds a new command in "Ubuntu CI Test" that uploads the coverage results to codecov.io, but it requires to allow codecov.io to access my GitHub account which I am not willing to do for this course.